 Normochromic-normocytic anemia with a hematocrit of 25 to 30% is typical.

 Hyperphosphatemia Hyperphosphatemia Hyperphosphatemia is a serum phosphate concentration > 4.5 mg/dL (> 1.46 mmol/L).
 Causes include chronic kidney disease, hypoparathyroidism, and metabolic or respiratory acidosis.
-Clinical features... read more and hypocalcemia Hypocalcemia Hypocalcemia is a total serum calcium concentration 8.8 mg/dL ( 2.20 mmol/L) in the presence of normal plasma protein concentrations or a serum ionized calcium concentration 4.7 mg/dL ( 1.17... read more are common in AKI and may be profound in patients with rhabdomyolysis Rhabdomyolysis Rhabdomyolysis is a clinical syndrome involving the breakdown of skeletal muscle tissue.
-Symptoms and signs include muscle weakness, myalgias, and reddish-brown urine, although this triad is... read more or tumor lysis syndrome Tumor Lysis and Cytokine Release Syndromes Adverse effects are common in patients receiving any cancer therapy.
-Patients may also have adverse effects resulting from their cancer.
-Successfully managing these adverse effects is important... read more .
+Clinical... read more and hypocalcemia Hypocalcemia Hypocalcemia is a total serum calcium concentration < 8.8 mg/dL (< 2.20 mmol/L) in the presence of normal plasma protein concentrations or a serum ionized calcium concentration < 4... read more are common in AKI and may be profound in patients with rhabdomyolysis Rhabdomyolysis Rhabdomyolysis is a clinical syndrome involving the breakdown of skeletal muscle tissue.
+Symptoms and signs include muscle weakness, myalgias, and reddish-brown urine, although this triad is... read more or tumor lysis syndrome Tumor Lysis and Cytokine Release Syndromes Adverse effects are common in patients receiving any cancer therapy, particularly cytopenias, gastrointestinal effects, and tumor lysis and cytokine release syndromes.
+Patients may also have... read more .
 Profound hypocalcemia in rhabdomyolysis apparently results from the combined effects of calcium deposition in necrotic muscle, reduced calcitriol production, resistance of bone to parathyroid hormone (PTH), and hyperphosphatemia.
 During recovery from AKI following rhabdomyolysis-induced acute tubular necrosis Acute Tubular Necrosis (ATN) Acute tubular necrosis (ATN) is kidney injury characterized by acute tubular cell injury and dysfunction.
 Common causes are hypotension or sepsis that causes renal hypoperfusion and nephrotoxic... read more , hypercalcemia may supervene as renal calcitriol production increases, the bone becomes responsive to PTH, and calcium deposits are mobilized from damaged tissue.
 Hypercalcemia during recovery from AKI is otherwise uncommon.

 Determination of cause